-All other modules
+7.4.3 All other modules

-If a module is assessed by a single element with a single marker or if it is an assessment where it has been impractical for anonymity to be maintained, all assessments will be subject to verification.
+If a module is assessed by a single element with a single marker, all assessments will be subject to verification.
 Otherwise, 10% of ALL assessments, with a minimum of 6 pieces and a maximum of 20 pieces, will be subject to verification.
 Verification means that a second member of staff scans the assessments to ascertain that the marks for the module are broadly appropriate and have been fairly arrived at as described within these regulations.
 The sample must include work covering a full range of marks.
 If significant discrepancies arise, then the Head of Department may require all assessed work to be reviewed or moderated.

-- 6.4.2 It will be at the discretion of the University Contact if the verifier is from the partner institution or from the University of Portsmouth. - 6.4.3 If, after verification or double-blind marking, an agreed final mark can still not be awarded then the assessment must be referred to the Subject External Examiner for an opinion.
+- 7.4.4 It will be at the discretion of the University Contact if the verifier is from the partner institution or from the University of Portsmouth. - 7.4.5 If, after verification or double-blind marking, an agreed final mark can still not be awarded then the assessment must be referred to the Subject External Examiner for an opinion.
 The Subject External Examiner will not determine the final mark but will report to the Module Assessment Board where the final mark will be determined.

-6.5 FEEDBACK
+7.5 FEEDBACK

-6.5.1 Except as provided within these regulations, the Partner Associate Lecturer will be responsible for ensuring students are provided with feedback on all assessed work.
-The Partner Academic Contact will monitor provision of feedback.

-- 6.5.2 Feedback will be provided for all forms of assessment, including examinations.
+- 7.5.1 Except as provided within these regulations, the Partner Institution Lecturer will be responsible for ensuring students are provided with feedback on all assessed work.
+The Partner Institution Academic Contact will monitor provision of feedback. - 7.5.2 Feedback will be provided for all forms of assessment, including examinations.
 It should provide an indication of the extent to which the work has met the assessment criteria and intended learning outcomes.
-The minimum requirements for summative feedback are: - Major strengths of the work. - Ways in which the mark could have been improved - Original mark and any penalties that have been applied (where appropriate). - 6.5.3 The precise nature of the feedback will vary according to custom and practice in the subject area.
+The minimum requirements for summative feedback are: - a) Major strengths of the work. - b) Ways in which the mark could have been improved - c) Original mark and any penalties that have been applied (where appropriate).

+- 7.5.3 The precise nature of the feedback will vary according to custom and practice in the subject area.
 However, feedback will be normally be typed.
 If oral feedback is used to supplement the written feedback, it may be delivered to individuals or to groups of students.
 Feedback on examinations and coursework may be written onto a proforma, a coversheet or directly onto the piece of work.
-The procedures adopted should not prejudice marking where the first mark is concealed from subsequent markers ("double blind marking"). - 6.5.4 The Partner Associate Lecturer will make feedback available within twenty working days of the submission deadline or the date of the examination except for distance learning, where feedback will be made available within twenty-five working days. - 6.5.5 If feedback is unexpectedly delayed, the Partner Associate Lecturer must inform students of the reason(s) and the date on which they will receive the feedback.
-This information must also be reported to the Partner Academic Contact, the University Contact and the Module Assessment Board. - 6.5.6 The mark or grade provided to a student as part of the assessment feedback is a provisional mark subject to change and/or moderation until it is finally determined by the Module Assessment Board. - 6.5.7 A student who submits work after the published submission date forfeits the right to feedback on that work, unless there were valid extenuating circumstances.
+The procedures adopted should not prejudice marking where the first mark is concealed from subsequent markers ("double blind marking"). - 7.5.4 The Partner Institution Lecturer will make feedback available within twenty working days of the submission deadline or the date of the examination except for distance learning, where feedback will be made available within twenty-five working days. - 7.5.5 If feedback is unexpectedly delayed, the Partner Institution Lecturer must inform students of the reason(s) and the date on which they will receive the feedback.
+This information must also be reported to the Partner Institution Academic Contact, the University Contact and the Module Assessment Board. - 7.5.6 The mark or grade provided to a student as part of the assessment feedback is a provisional mark subject to change and/or moderation until it is finally determined by the Module Assessment Board. - 7.5.7 A student who submits work after the published submission date forfeits the right to feedback on that work, unless there were valid extenuating circumstances.

-6.6 RETURN OF ASSESSED WORK
+7.6 RETURN OF ASSESSED WORK